La Tania - Resort Guide

 Check out the Tourist Office in La Tania, Méribel and Courchevel for details of snow-shoe

-walks, paragliding, indoor climbing, ice skating, 10-pin bowling, ice karting*, dog-sledding
+walks, skidoo rides, horse riding, paragliding, indoor climbing, ice skating, 10-pin bowling, ice driving, dog-sledding

-etc etc. In Summer there's loads to do and some of the ski lifts are open for walkers and mountain bikers during July and August.
+In Summer there are masses of activities and some of the ski lifts are open for walkers and mountain bikers during July and August.
 More at Summer Life in La Tania.

 Further Information and Details on EVERYTHING La Tania here: